 Conservative and diversified financing strategy

 In addition to benchmark bond issues, Linde has always complemented its capital market activities by opportunistic Medium-Term-Note funding and tapping new capital markets.
-In 2003, Linde was the first non-financial company to place a hybrid (subordinated) bond with institutional investors (EUR 400 m) followed by two further hybrid (subordinated) bonds (EUR 700 m and GBP 250 m) in 2006.
-The successful issuance of an USD 400 m Eurodollar bond in 2009 demonstrates the appreciation of the Linde credit by a wide range of national and international investors.
+In 2003, Linde was the first non-financial company to place a hybrid (subordinated) bond with institutional investors followed by two further hybrid (subordinated) bonds (EUR 700 m and GBP 250 m) in 2006.

 Safeguarding the Group´s liquidity situation

-The liquidity of the Group is guaranteed by a currently undrawn EUR 2.5 bn revolving credit facility maturing in 2015.
-It is a syndicated facility which has been arranged with 25 national and international financial institutions and was signed in May 2010.
+The liquidity of the Group is guaranteed by a currently undrawn EUR 2.5 bn revolving credit facility maturing in 2020.
+It is a syndicated facility which has been arranged with 33 German and international financial institutions and was signed in July 2013.
 This backstop facility contains no financial covenants.